stonesam92/GoTappa/README.md

 Especially useful for when recording your iPhone's screen with QuickTime or mirroring your screen over AirPlay, though it looks good any time.

 When enabled, GoTappa runs in all apps (including SpringBoard), except for at the lock screen and Camera.app.

+This tweak is loosely based on [Fingertips by Mapbox](https://github.com/mapbox/Fingertips).